dbiscalchin/urlinput/README.md

 </form>
 ```

-To use the default settings, just call `urlinput` method on the jQuery object.
+To use the default settings, just call `urlinput` method on the jQuery object:

 ```
 jQuery(function ($) {